insidegui/WWDC/README.md

 In partnership with CocoaHub, you can also use the app's Community tab to browse through Apple announcements, updates to the Swift language, new episodes from your favorite podcasts, community blog posts, and more.

+You may also search for your WWDC content in [Raycast][1] if you have both apps installed, just enable “Allow other apps access to your WWDC content” in preferences.

-⬇️ If you just want to download the latest release, go to [the website](https://wwdc.io).
+⬇️ If you just want to download the latest release, go to [the website][2].

 ## Schedule